 - And the many donors who have supported this new research facility.

-If you are interested in taking part to our studies, there are 4 ways you can sign up:
+If you are interested in taking part to our studies, Please sign up:

 - Online form: follow this link

-- By email: firstname.lastname@example.org.
+- Email: firstname.lastname@example.org.
 Please give us the same details as specified above, and we will get back to you as soon as possible.

-- By phone: 020 3926 1207.
-Our reception is open Monday to Friday between 9.30am and 5.30pm.
-At other times you can leave a message on our answer machine.
+- Phone: 020 3926 1207.
 If you leave a message, please tell us your name, phone number and your baby or child’s date of birth or age, and we will get back to you as soon as possible.

-- By letter (no stamp needed): The Babylab, FREEPOST RRGX-ARGH-SESR, Henry Wellcome Building, Birkbeck, University of London, Malet Street, London.
-WC1E 7HX.
+- By letter (no stamp needed): Birkbeck Babylab, FREEPOST RRGX-ARGH-SESR, Henry Wellcome Building, Birkbeck, University of London, Malet Street, London WC1E 7HX